 Though most full-size DisplayPort connectors have a locking mechanism that prevents them from being disconnected accidentally, this feature is not required by the official specification.

-Today’s most common version, DisplayPort 1.2, supports video resolutions of up to 3840 x 2160 pixels, at a refresh rate of 60 Hz.
+Today’s most common version (for video wall displays), DisplayPort 1.2, supports video resolutions of up to 3840 x 2160 pixels, at a refresh rate of 60 Hz.
 The official name for this resolution is by the way UHD, but the term 4K is often used as well (although in the movie industry this implies a resolution of 4096 x 2160).
 It also supports all common 3D video formats.
 The maximum bandwidth to be sent through a DP 1.2 cable is 17.28 Gbps.
 DisplayPort 1.4, supporting 5120 x 2800 @60Hz at a bandwidth of 25.92 Gbps, is becoming increasingly popular.

 Both HDMI and DisplayPort support up to 8 digital audio channels at up to 24 bit and 192 kHz.
 The main difference is that HDMI features an audio return channel (ARC).
 This means that not only the source device (usually an AV-receiver) can send audio to the television set, but sound can flow in the other direction as well.
 This can be used when the television has a built-in broadcast receiver (e.g. watching Netflix on a smart-TV), but you don’t want to listen to the sound using the TV’s built-in speakers and prefer the surround sound system of the AV-receiver.
 Although this is a valuable use case in consumer electronics, it is almost never used in professional AV visualization.